terrimporter/UNITE_ITSClassifier/README.md

 Added a small subset of plant outgroup taxa from PLANiTS ( full plant reference set available from https://github.com/apallavicini/PLANiTS ).

+Assuming that your query sequences are present in the reference set, using these bootstrap support cutoffs should result in at least 80% correct assignments:

 Rank | 200 bp
 :--- | :---:
 Kingdom | 0